Submissions/seneschal/docs/tech_specs.md

 #### internal events directory

 The internal events directory is for routing information between components of the system.
 Unlike job events and requests, these events do not come from the outside of the daemon.
 It must be readable and writeable by the service account.
 It should be readable by developers on login nodes.

+#### outbox directory

+The outbox directory is where seneschal places public messages intended to be read by user clients.
+It must:

+* be writeable by the daemon
+* be readable by both login and cluster nodes

+It should be readable by developers on login nodes.

 ### plugins directory